 - In order to connect a remote server, you need to have root access to it.
 We know it’s a serious limitation, so we’re already prototyping a WordPress worker plugin you can install inside WordPress.
-This plugin will connect the WordPress site to a central WordPress Toolkit server, letting you manage the site without root access.
+This plugin will connect the WordPress site to a central WP Toolkit server, letting you manage the site without root access.

 - Installation and data copy features aren’t available yet but will be in time.